lansend/SZWeather/README.md

 SZWeather
 =========

-Chrome Plugins , Show the data from SZMB
+Chrome Plugin , Show the data from SZMB